-The Headmaster is Jack Kersting.
-He reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
-He directly oversees the implementation of the ACA's curriculum and has sole authority to manage all teachers and staff at the ACA.
+The Headmaster is Dr. Anthony Sciubba.
+He reports to the Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
+He directly oversees the implementation of ACA's curriculum, student support, and school-wide discipline.
+He leads the Administrative Team and has sole authority to manage all teachers and staff at ACA.

 The Assistant Headmaster is Elizabeth Gonzalez.
-She oversees areas relating to the curriculum, teacher support, and supports school-wide discipline and daily operations.
+She supports the Headmaster in directly overseeing areas relating to the Administrative Team, curriculum, teacher support, student support, school-wide discipline, and daily operations.